 From YouTube Analytics you get data about your audience like demographics and age.
 By knowing who’s watching your videos you’ll be able to improve your content based on your targeted audience.

 You can also see the watch time and insights about viewers’ behavior.
 Are people watching just the first 5 seconds of your video than bail?
 You can draw a conclusion that your intro must be changed.
 Is there a portion of your video that people keep rewatching?
-It can mean that they enjoyed what you did there and should do more of that in the future.
+It can mean they enjoyed what you did there and you should do more of that in the future.

 Make a habit to always analyze the performance of your videos after uploading.
 Growing a successful YouTube channel means having data to support your actions rather than shooting blank.